CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router pim timers hello-interval

 Configures the interval in seconds at which the PIM router sends hello messages to discover PIM neighbors and maintain PIM neighbor relationships.
 You can specify a value between 1 and 180.
-The default setting is 30 seconds.

 **Usage**